bdobyns/silver-funicular/api-lambda-mock/Readme.md

    individual leaf Product), and the entitlement for the Product you are asking the question of, and call the one of the ItemHaz apis on EME.

+1. Once the loopy model was corrected, we discover that the way SpringFox annotations creates model names that are non-alphanumeric, like `DeferredResult«object»` and therefore unacceptable to `aws-gateway-importer`

+1. The importer also does not allow content type `*/*`.
+I replaced all of these with `application/json` whether it's right or not.